djmattyg007/useful-scripts/README.txt

 A collection of random, useful scripts that I use in various places.

-Most of these scripts are primarily targeted towards Arch Linux systems, which means the shebangs may not be suitable for all systems.
+Most of these scripts are primarily targeted towards Arch Linux systems, which means some of the shebangs may not be suitable for all systems.
 There shouldn't be anything preventing their use on other distributions though.

 Unless otherwise stated, all code within this repository is released into the public domain without any warranty.